 Several years ago I experienced a two way blessing with a stranger.
-I was visiting a young friend and his grandmother in a large hospital.
-My car had to be parked in a building across the street, where I received a ticket with the time I parked the car on it.
+I was visiting a young patient and his grandmother in a large hospital.
+My car had to be parked in a building across the street, where I received a ticket with the time that I parked the car on it.

 I noticed the woman wore a hijab, the head covering of a Muslim woman.
 The woman, who I believe was his mother had had surgery recently judging from the clean bandage on her stump left from an above the knee amputation.
 We actually gave eye contact and smiled at each other.